-The most basic component in any taxonomy is to take into account the behavior the policy-maker wishes to promote.
-The quality of the behavioral dimension makes the intrinsic motivation a more important factor.
-In that regard, one cannot excel in recycling or even in organ donation; for the most part, we care only about one’s activity level and willingness to pay.
-In various other legal contexts, however, the quality of the behavior is more important.
-As in whistle-blowing or even blood donation, it is less desirable to think about employees who do it purely for extrinsic reasons.
-Furthermore, in legal contexts, where 'extra-role' activity is desired, the cost of harming intrinsic motivation increases and one should be more cautious in introducing extrinsic motives.
-The need to rely on intrinsic motivation could be related to other considerations, for example the high cost of enforcement or the need for sustainability which might mean that we have to have higher reliance on deliberation and illegality.
+The key component is the behavior the policy maker wishes to promote, and its nature will determine the relative importance of intrinsic motivation.
+Why one engages in recycling or organ donation is not important; for the most part, policy makers only care only about the activity level and willingness to pay.
+In other contexts, however, such as whistleblowing or even blood donation, intrinsic motivation seems to play a larger role.
+Furthermore, in legal contexts, where “extra-role” activity is desired, the cost of harming intrinsic motivation increases and one should be more cautious in introducing extrinsic motives.
+Where there is a high cost of enforcement or a great need for sustainability of behavior, there may need to be a stronger reliance on deliberation and preventing illegality.

-Cooperation of what proportion of the target population do we need for the policy to work?
+<B>What Proportion of the Target Population Needs to Cooperate for the Policy to Work?

-Another dimension with high importance is consideration of how many of the target population we need when the level of intrinsic motivation is heterogeneous.
+Another important dimension is what proportion of the target population should be targeted when the level of intrinsic motivation is heterogeneous.

-In some of my previous studies I have focused empirically on the ability to change the behavior of people in three types of activities: recycling and file sharing which I will put in a category of “the more than merrier”, whistle–blowing which I will put in the category of “it only takes one to help” and divulgence of trade secrets which could be put in the category of “it only takes one to harm” .
-These three examples will be used to help us think about the importance of being aware of legal contexts when the policy-maker attempts to decide how to change the behavior of a given population with regard to the a given doctrine.
+In earlier research, I focused empirically on the ability to change the behavior of people in three types of activities: recycling and file sharing, which I put in a category of “the more the merrier”; whistleblowing, which I put in the category of “it only takes one to help”; and divulgence of trade secrets, which can be put in the category of “it only takes one to harm.”
+These three examples help us think about the importance of being aware of legal contexts when determining how to change the behavior of a given population with regard to a given doctrine.

-First, the area of trade secrets where everyone needs to be motivated in order for the secret not to be disclosed, as the few people who will not be affected by the legal instrument may make it futile to keep company knowledge proprietary.
-Clearly the value of the trade secret diminishes when more than a handful of unauthorized people know about the secret.
-In that context, we have to focus on the lowest common denominator, meaning that those with the lowest level of intrinsic motivation to be loyal to the company should be the focus of the regulation.
-Since variation in motivations is likely to increase the chance of making mistakes and mistakes are costly in such direction, a greater emphasis should be given to making sure that at the least we get compliance by employees.
+In the area of trade secrets, everyone needs to be motivated in order for the secret not to be disclosed, because even if only a very few people are not affected by the legal instrument, it may be futile to keep company knowledge proprietary.
+Clearly the value of the trade secret diminishes when more than a handful of unauthorized people know about it.
+In this context, we have to focus on the lowest common denominator, meaning that those with the lowest level of intrinsic motivation to be loyal to the company should be the focus of the regulation.
+Since variation in motivations is likely to increase the chance of making mistakes and mistakes are costly in such direction, a greater emphasis should be given to making sure that at the least we get minimal compliance by all employees.
+The price of harming the intrinsic motivation of committed employees might be secondary to making sure that even those without intrinsic motivation will be loyal to their employers.